 and God’s purposes in the world

-2,115 participated in InterVarsity-led off-campus missions (international and domestic).
-4,665 participants were trained in cross-cultural missions.
+2,115 participated in InterVarsity-led, off-campus programs (international and domestic).
+4,665 participants were trained in cross-cultural ministry.

 What is Urbana?